kzawisto/cumulative/README.md

-Evaluation of 2D Kolmogorov statistics in n log n complexity - you can immediately process few million of samples.
+Evaluation of bivariate 2D Kolmogorov statistics in n log n complexity - you can process few mln samples few orders of magnitude faster than existing implementations in e.g. "Numerical Recipes".

-For details of algorithm see
+For details of the algorithm see

 https://github.com/kzawisto/cumulative/blob/master/docs/cumulative.pdf